 In 1975 Colin Cowdrey announced that it would be his last season of first class cricket.
 He had played for 26 seasons and had led the side for 15 of them, the final years with great success.
 In his last season he was responsible for Kent’s first victory against the Australians in more than 75 years.
 Accepting the challenge of scoring 354 runs in the final innings at more than a run a minute, he finished on 151 not out, a knock described in the 1976 Annual as “an impeccable and chanceless display of batting which will long be remembered.”

-Now we approach the present.
-By comparison with the 1960s and 1970s, the last twenty years of Kent’s history have been somewhat barren if measured in terms of winning trophies.
+By comparison with the 1960s and 1970s, the recent years of Kent’s history have been somewhat barren if measured in terms of winning trophies.
 But as in the past, there has been plenty to remember.
-The 1980s saw the emergence of many talented and exciting players who performed with great distinction for the County and in a number of cases for England.
+The 1980s saw the emergence of many talented and exciting players who performed with great distinction for the County and sometimes for England.
 It was also a time of outstanding overseas players.
 In the last two decades Kent players won a total of 95 England Caps whilst our overseas players, notably Carl Hooper, Aravinda de Silva and Paul Strang have between them represented their countries 179 times.
 And in limited overs internationals Kent players have also served England with distinction, with a total award of some 150 Caps.

-Despite the lack of team success, there were a number of outstanding individual performances which should not go unrecorded.
-In this period new record partnerships were created for the first, second, fourth, sixth and ninth wickets involving Mark Benson, Neil Taylor, Simon Hinks, Aravinda de Silva, Graham Cowdrey, Mark Ealham and Paul Strang, Neil Taylor scored his thirteenth first-class century at Canterbury (a record), Matthew Walker’s record score of 275 at Canterbury, Dean Headley taking three hat tricks in a season to equal the world record with a Martin McCague hat trick as well in one of those matches.
+Despite the lack of team success, there were a number of outstanding individual performances.
+New record partnerships were created for the first, second, fourth, sixth and ninth wickets involving Mark Benson, Neil Taylor, Simon Hinks, Aravinda de Silva, Graham Cowdrey, Mark Ealham and Paul Strang, Neil Taylor scored his thirteenth first-class century at Canterbury (a record), Matthew Walker’s record score of 275 at Canterbury, Dean Headley taking three hat tricks in a season to equal the world record with a Martin McCague hat trick as well in one of those matches.

-In the long term, history will probably judge that this was a time of some disappointment for players and supporters, during which there were a number of seasons of near misses.
-Runners-up in the County Championship in 1988, 1992 and 1997, in the Nat/ West Trophy in 1983 and 1984, the Sunday League in 1993 and 1997 and in the Benson and Hedges Cup in 1986, 1992, 1995 and 1997.
+In the long term, history will probably judge that this was a time of some disappointment for players and supporters, during which there were several near misses.
+Runners-up in the County Championship in 1988, 1992 and 1997, in the Nat West Trophy in 1983 and 1984, the Sunday League in 1993 and 1997 and in the Benson and Hedges Cup in 1986, 1992, 1995 and 1997.
 The Sunday League title was won in 1995, but that achievement was overshadowed by bottom place in the Championship, the worst ever performance in the Club’s history.
 But although there were so many ‘near misses’, the performance of the side over this period should not be dismissed as a failure.
 To finish runners-up on eleven occasions in the four competitions at a time when the pressures and demands on players have been increasing to such an extent, is no mean achievement.
-There is a general belief that one or two titles in any of the competitions could open the flood gates to a series of successes to bring a return to those earlier years of achievement.

-And with the introduction of the T20 competition and despite a slow start, that is now happening.
+Meanwhile the men, with the introduction of the T20 competition and despite a slow start, started to show signs of beginning to match the women’s achievements. happening.
 Appearances at Finals Day in 2007 and 2008 resulted in the Trophy coming to Canterbury in 2007 with runners-up spot the following year.
 A Quarter Final appearance at the St Lawrence ground in 2009 saw the County make it three finals in a row in front of the biggest crowd since 1993 but unfortunately on this occasion the team was defeated in the semi-final by Somerset.